 To prepare for this inspection we reviewed information held by RQIA about this home.
-This included registration information, and any other written or verbal information received from residents, relatives, staff or the Commissioning Trust.
+This included the previous areas for improvement issued, registration information, and any other written or verbal information received from residents, relatives, staff or the commissioning trust.